 B.C. man agrees to sanctions for illegally distributing securities

-Chung acknowledged that by distributing and trading the securities of 0804469 without having filed a prospectus and without the appropriate exemptions, he breached securities laws regarding registration and prospectus requirements.
+Gozdek admits that by trading and distributing securities without being registered and without having filed a prospectus, he broke securities laws relating to both registration and prospectus requirements.

-For his misconduct, Chung must resign any position that he holds as a director or officer of any issuer or registrant, and he is prohibited from becoming or acting as a director or officer of any issuer or registrant for a period of five years.
+As part of the agreement, Gozdek has given an undertaking to pay $65,062.30 to the BCSC.
+Additionally, he must resign any position that he holds as a director or officer of any issuer, registrant, or investment fund manager.
+For a period of five years, Gozdek is banned from trading in securities (with limited exceptions), and he is prohibited from becoming or acting as a registrant, investment fund manager, promoter, or director or officer of any issuer, registrant or investment fund manager.
 He is also prohibited, for the same period, from acting in a management or consultative capacity in connection with the securities market, and from engaging in investor relations activities.
-Chung is required to disseminate to the public any information or record relating to the affairs of 0804469 necessary for investors to claim their investments as a loss on their income taxes.
+Gozdek has agreed to comply fully with the Securities Act, securities rules and any applicable regulations.

 Learn how to protect yourself and become a more informed investor at www.investright.org